ayman430/OOP/README.md

 # OOP repo
-## all you need  to know for learning oop using python
+## All you need  to know for learning oop using python